 If you want to know how to read faster, you’ve probably tried to stop “subvocalizing” and reduce “backskipping.”

 There are at least three reasons why speed reading won’t help a lot of people.
-These are:

 - A limited vocabulary